Absolute continuity of degenerate elliptic measure: Introduction

 \begin{theorem} Let $n \ge 2$, and let $Lu=-\div(A\nabla u)$ be a real elliptic operator in $\R^{n+1}_+$ with the $t$-independent coefficients matrix $A(x, t)=A(x)$ satisfying \eqref{eq:elli} for $w(x, t) = \mu(x)$, where $\mu \in A_2(\Rn)$.
-Then, all the properties \eqref{list-Ai}--\eqref{list-BMO} in Theorem \ref{thm:main} hold. \end{theorem}
+Then, all the properties \eqref{list-Ai}--\eqref{list-BMO} in Theorem $\ref{thm:main}$ hold. \end{theorem}

-In this scenario, it is shown in \cite[Theorem~1.3]{HLM} that $L$ satisfies the Carleson measure estimate.
-Therefore, this and Theorem~\ref{thm:main} implies Theorem \ref{thm:t-independent}.
+In this scenario, it was shown in \cite{HLM} that the Dirichlet problem \eqref{eq:D} for $L$ is solvable in $L^p(\mu)$ for some $p \in (1, \infty)$, and that every bounded weak solution of $L$ satisfies Carleson measure estimates.
+Therefore, this and Theorem~\ref{thm:main} imply Theorem \ref{thm:t-independent}.
 On the other hand, if we take $\mu \equiv 1$ above, then \eqref{H6'} is verified and it will recover Theorems 1.7, 1.10, and 1.23 in \cite{HKMP}.